Writing Through Motherhood: at One Lit Place

 To all of this I say no. We can do better by ourselves.

-I hope you’ll find a home in this workshop.
-It’s here to give you a resource, a steady stream of support, and a community of mothers who are all in this “normal” together.
+I hope you’ll find a home in the company of other mother-writers.
+That will be where you get your best resources, a steady stream of support, and a community of mothers who are all in this “normal” together.

 All quotes from Claire Messud, Kim McLarin, and Lily King excerpted from a 2015 panel PEN New England discussion on Writing & Motherhood.